-QuantiFast Multiplex RT-PCR Buffer is also based on the unique QIAGEN OneStep RT-PCR buffer system, and is designed to facilitate both efficient reverse transcription and specific amplification in a one-tube format.
-The buffer contains a balanced combination of KCI and (NH4)2SO4, which promotes a high ratio of specific to nonspecific primer binding during the annealing step of each PCR cycle.
+QuantiTect Multiplex RT-PCR Buffer is designed to facilitate both efficient reverse transcription and specific amplification in a one-tube format.
+It is based on the unique QIAGEN OneStep RT-PCR buffer system, and has been specifically adapted for quantitative, multiplex, real-time one-step RT-PCR using sequence-specific probes.
+In addition to various salts and additives, the buffer also contains a specially optimized combination of KCl and (NH4)2SO4, which promotes a high ratio of specific to nonspecific primer binding during the annealing step of each PCR cycle.
 This creates stringent primer annealing conditions, leading to increased PCR specificity.
-When using this buffer, primer annealing is only marginally influenced by the MgCl2 concentration, so optimization by titration of Mg2+ is not required.
-The buffer also contains Factor MP, which facilitates multiplex PCR.
-This synthetic factor increases the local concentration of primers and probes at the DNA template and stabilizes specifically bound primers and probes, allowing efficient annealing and extension.
-The combination of these various components of QuantiFast Multiplex RT-PCR Buffer prevents multiple amplification reactions from affecting each other.
+When using this buffer, primer annealing is only marginally influenced by MgCl2 concentration, so optimization by titration of Mg2+ is usually not required.
+The buffer also contains synthetic Factor MP, which facilitates multiplex PCR.
+Factor MP increases the local concentration of primers and probes at the DNA template and stabilizes specifically bound primers and probes, allowing efficient annealing and extension.
+The combination of these various components of QuantiTect Multiplex RT-PCR Buffer prevents multiple amplification reactions from affecting each other.